 |Outdoors||Balcony or terrace, Private garden|

-Sollers Hope is the smallest of the picturesque Hope villages -both Woolhope and Fownhope are nearby and have country inns which are well known for their local ales and good food.
-One nearby pub, the Butchers Arms is now owned by London chef, Stephen Bull, and offers gastronomic fine dining.
+Sollers Hope is the smallest of the picturesque Hope villages - both Woolhope and Fownhope are nearby and have country inns which are well known for their local ales and good food.
 However, if you enjoy cooking, why not take a bread making course at a nearby farmhouse.

 The cottage itself is set within our 30 acre smallholding with the owner's property located a little way behind the cottage.
 There are uninterrupted views over the local countryside and visitors are welcome to walk in the grounds, sit at the picnic table by the lake or enjoy the wood.
 In the springtime the wild flowers in Long Wood have to be seen to be believed.
 This is a private woodland with a circular walk just for ourselves and our guests.